BreenMS/BreenMS/README.md

-- 👋 Hi
+👋 Hi there

+Our team has three main research foci:
-- 👀 We apply multi-omic profiling to study rare neurodevelopmental disorders, and design RNA editing therapuetics to treat them.
-We also leverage large-scale transcriptomics to dissect the fundamentals of RNA editing in human brain heatlh and disease.
+1) We use multi-omic profiling to study the cellular and molecular mechanisms underlying rare neurodevelopmental disorders.

+2) We also design specific RNA editing therapuetics to treat them.

+3) We leverage large-scale transcriptomics to learn something new about the fundamentals of RNA editing in human brain development and disease.

+Get in touch to learn more!

 <!---
 BreenMS/BreenMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.